VISION, MISSION AND VALUES

 5.6 Public Art

-Creston Valley Public Library supports artists and artisans, and endeavours to showcase their work within the library upon request at the discretion of the Chief Librarian.
+Creston Valley Public Library supports artists and artisans, and endeavours to showcase their work within the library upon request at the discretion of the Library Director.

 The library is not responsible for any damage to artwork due to theft, loss, fire, accident or intentional harm to their work while housed in the library.